Connecticut Resisting Arrest Lawyer

 Why is this such a tricky charge?
 The answer lies in the vagueness and ambiguity of the actual interference statute.
 The interfering and resisting arrest statute specifically prohibits “obstructing, resisting, hindering, or endangering” any police officer or firefighter in the performance of their duties.

-Top criminal lawyers in Connecticut will tell you that there are no hard and fast rules in determining what kind of conduct justifies a Connecticut 53a-167c interfering/resisting arrest charge.
+As our top criminal lawyers in Connecticut will tell you that there are no hard and fast rules in determining what kind of conduct justifies a Connecticut 53a-167c interfering/resisting arrest charge.
 What kind of conduct is considered interfering with an officer or resisting arrest?
 Actions include:

 - Pushing or shoving the officer out of the way